Salus-Lab/.github/profile/README.md

 Our Security Operation Center (SOC) as Service ready to be spawned and start monitoring the assets to increase the Security of the organization

 ### Fun Facts
-1) Your are not Secure if you didn't get hacked
+1) If You are not hacked doesn't mean you are secure.
+Hackers didn't know about you yet
 2) It all comes down to 1 click to get compromised
 3) Even if you spent millions still your are not secure
 4) The best security is securing the mentality of your employees